Tim & Bob: Biography

 Growing up in Peoria, Illinois, Tim was raised on R&B through his father's band.
-His father was a trumpet player and multi-instrumentalist so Tim learned trumpet, piano, guitar, drums and bass at the age of 10.
-From elementary school through college, Tim played the trumpet and piano in school band.
+His father was a trumpet player and multi-instrumentalist; as such, Tim learned trumpet, piano, guitar, drums and bass at the age of 10.
+From elementary school through college, Tim played the trumpet and piano in his school band.

-Bob played in his church as an organist and piano player from the age of 9, so he brought an understanding of gospel music to the duo.
+Bob played in his church as an organist and piano player from the age of nine; a such, he brought an understanding of gospel music to the duo.
 Tim met Bob through a mutual friend at the local mall.
 The two worked together at Tim's house in the basement, recording music on equipment purchased by Tim's mother.
-They moved to New Orleans for a year then went to Chicago and Detroit where they established a small production company with a studio.
+They moved to New Orleans for a year, then went to Chicago and Detroit, where they established a small production company with a studio.

 D.A.R.P.
 Inc. and other label ventures

 1993–1996

-In Atlanta, Tim & Bob met Dallas Austin who signed them to his company D.A.R.P. and stamped them as "Tim & Bob".
+In Atlanta, Tim & Bob met Dallas Austin, who signed them to his company D.A.R.P. and stamped them as "Tim & Bob".
 The duo began working with artists TLC, Boyz II Men, Madonna, 112 (whom they discovered) and Monica (who they developed).
 Tim & Bob brought from Detroit their friends Tony Rich and Mario Winans.
 Tim & Bob won two Grammy Awards, including one in 1995 for Best R&B Album for Boyz II Men's II and one in 1996 for Best R&B Album for TLC's Diamond certified CrazySexyCool.
-Tim & Bob produced and wrote five songs on the Boyz II Men LP II which eventually became the biggest selling album in history by an R&B group.
+Tim & Bob produced and wrote five songs on the Boyz II Men LP II, which eventually became the biggest selling album in history by an R&B group.
 Upon winning consecutive Best R&B Album Grammy awards, the duo worked on songs for the films Def Jam's How to Be a Player, The Players Club, Poetic Justice, Wild Wild West, and Nutty Professor II: The Klumps.

 Tim & Bob were frequently brought in by producers Jimmy Jam and Terry Lewis to work on some of their projects.

 Def Jam DreamWorks and Capitol Records

 1997–1999

-Tim & Bob relocated to Los Angeles and signed a publishing deal and a label deal through executive and rock guitarist Robbie Robertson with the now defunct DreamWorks Records, soon scoring a No. 1 hit with Jon B. ("They Don't Know"), and a top 5 hit for Tamia ("So into You").
+Tim & Bob relocated to Los Angeles and signed a publishing deal and a label deal through executive and rock guitarist Robbie Robertson with the now defunct DreamWorks Records, soon scoring a Number 1 hit with Jon B. ("They Don't Know"), and a top-5 hit for Tamia ("So into You").
 Tim & Bob were also instrumental in getting the rock group Papa Roach signed to DreamWorks while inking a production deal with Capitol Records.
 The duo signed Athena Cage from the group Kut Klose and produced a full album of songs, but the project only produced a single for the movie Save The Last Dance.